-The Service maintains robust strategic workforce planning processes to ensure the Service employs the correct number of people, with the necessary skill sets to meet the objectives set out in its corporate plans.
+The Service maintains robust strategic workforce planning processes to ensure that the Service employs the correct number of people, with the necessary skill sets to meet the objectives set out in its corporate plans.
 Strategic workforce planning is embedded in the organisation and analysis of workforce data enables proactive identification of future staffing requirements.

-Commissioned by the Fire Authority in December 2021, the Service has embarked on a job evaluation process for support staff throughout 2022/23.
+Commissioned by the Fire Authority in December 2021, the Service embarked on a job evaluation process for support staff throughout 2022/23.
 Of the 227 job roles evaluated as part of the process, 134 roles were identified as requiring an uplift in pay whilst 93 were determined to have pay levels which were commensurate with expectations of the role.
-Whilst no roles were identified as requiring a decrease in pay, an appeals process is underway, which is set to conclude by summer 2023.
+Whilst no roles were identified as requiring a decrease in pay, an appeals process commenced and concluded during the summer of 2023.

-The Service also maintains the Corporate Health Award requirements and biennial fitness tests are undertaken for all Operational Staff as part of the all-Wales approach to operational firefighter fitness.
+The Service maintains the Corporate Health Award requirements and biennial fitness tests are undertaken for all Operational Staff as part of the all-Wales approach to operational firefighter fitness.
 A fitness assessment programme for operational staff is fully embedded in the Service and fitness equipment is provided at all Fire Stations.
-Risk Critical training plans, along with Individual Development Reviews ensure people have the appropriate training and development to undertake their roles competently and safely.
+Risk Critical training plans, along with Performance Appraisals ensure people have the appropriate training and development to undertake their roles competently and safely.

 The Service remains a signed-up partner to the all-Wales Organisational Development Strategy with career pathways mapped out for all sectors within the organisation.
-The Service's performance appraisal process was reviewed in 2022/23 in line with the National Fire Chief Council Leadership Framework with work now coming to an end in readiness to launch a new appraisal process during 2023/24.

-The Service's Strategic Workforce Group has also met regularly throughout 2022/23, as well as the Service's Transfer and Promotion Panel and the Service's Fitness Advisory Panel.
+The Service's Strategic Workforce Group has also met regularly throughout 2023/24, as well as the Service's Transfer and Promotion Panel and the Service's Fitness Advisory Panel.